alexwenym/PROSPECT_pulse_clipping_analysis/README.md

 The relevant template waveforms and raw data are located at `/home/awen/pulse_clipping` on the Wright server at Yale.
 It should be downloaded before running the notebooks.

 `helper.py` contains many helper functions that calculate arrival time, PSD, etc, and are called throughout the analysis notebooks.

+`PROSPECT_clipping_analysis.pdf` is a short report detailing results so far, and explaining a bit about pulse clipping.